FHantke/brave-browser-wiki/P3A.md

 5. 501-1000
 6. Greater than 1000 pages

+### Q143: If you have a custom position configured for ads notifications, what area is it in?
+_`Brave.Rewards.CustomNotificationPosition`_  **[D]**

+1. Top left
+2. Top center
+3. Top right
+4. Center left
+5. Center right
+6. Bottom left
+7. Bottom center
+8. Bottom right

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: